udaka21/Object_Rec_Pose_Est/README.md

 ## Citation

-If you use this database in your research, please cite the following paper:
+If you use this source code or database in your research, please cite the following paper:

 Manawadu, Udaka A., and Naruse Keitaro.
 2024.
 "Dexterous Manipulation Based on Object Recognition and Accurate Pose Estimation Using RGB-D Data." *Sensors* 24, no. 21: 6823. [https://doi.org/10.3390/s24216823](https://doi.org/10.3390/s24216823).